zeppe-lin/seedrng/README.md

 LICENSE
 =======

-This program is licensed under any one of the following licenses, so that it can be incorporated into other software projects as needed:
+`seedrng` may be used under any of the following licenses:
   * GPL-2.0
   * Apache-2.0
   * MIT